revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/12-Routing.md

   }
 }
 ```
-* Adminguard is a class that implements the *CanActivate* interface and overrides the `canActivate()` method.
-The canActivate() method uses the following parameters:
+* Adminguard is a class that implements the *CanActivate* interface and overrides the `canActivate()` method.The canActivate() method uses the following parameters:
     * `next: ActivatedRouteSnapshot` - Contains the information about a route associated with a component loaded in an outlet at a particular moment in time.
     * `state: RouterStateSnapshot` - Contains the information about the router state at a particular moment in time.

 * In this example, the `canActivate()` method to only allow access if the user is logged in.
 Here imported the *AuthService* to get the value of the `isLoggedIn` property which holds `true` if the user logged in else `false`.

 * We apply the guard to the routes, by imposing the `canActivate` property of the path object.
 *admin-routing.module.ts*
 ```typescript
 const routes: Routes = [